 The helmet is very reliable and durable.
 It was designed with a plastic material that is hard to break, and still offers full coverage and free air circulation when it is worn.
 It is one of the most affordable welding helmet options, and its quality is astonishingly outstanding.

-The Antra Auto Darkening Welding Helmet was designed with carbon fiber, a very expensive and new material in the market.
+The Antra Auto Darkening Welding Helmet was designed with carbon fiber, and includes a solid shade range.
+A very expensive and new material in the market.
 The Antra is an auto-darkening helmet with a built-in solar power panel that enables it to continue working even in the case of a power outage.
 This helmet is technically designed to perform its duties competently and stand in as a welding partner to the user.